 The fee will be based upon the amount of time that is spent dealing with your matter, however a quotation will be provided in advance.
 All quotes are subject to VAT.

 For more information, or to arrange an appointment call email@example.com email

 The notarial practice of Matthew Maiden is regulated pursuant to the Legal Services Act 2007 by the Master of the Faculties through the Faculty Office of the Archbishop of Canterbury.

 Professional Indemnity Insurance

 Our Notary is covered by Banner Jones Solicitors Professional Indemnity Insurance.
 The Professional Rules for Notaries can be accessed either on the Faculty Office website or the Notarial services website.

 The vast majority of our clients are totally satisfied with the Notarial service we provide, however, in order to comply with the Notaries' Code of Practice, we need to advise you of what to do should you become unhappy with our service.

-Our Notarial practice is regulated by the Faculty Office of the Archbishop of Canterbury:
+The notarial practice of the notary dealing with your matter is regulated through the Faculty Office of the Archbishop of Canterbury:

 Telephone 020 7222 5381

 1. If you are dissatisfied about the service you have received please do not hesitate to contact the notary dealing with your matter.